roy-love/DStarLite/README.md

 License: **MIT**, feel free to use in your products.

 ####Current State:
-**Second** (*optimized*) version, operational. **Warning:** I did not implement a priority queue, you will have to do that yourself.
-Also, tweaking will probably be required to be used in a real environment.
+**Second** (*optimized*) version, operational.
+Tweaking will probably be required to be used in a real environment.
 Nevertheless, the code works, and is sufficiently good for *educational purposes*.

 ####Thoughts: